notaryproject/notation-hashicorp-vault/README.md

     ![](./docs/sign_in.png)

     By now, the Hashicorp Vault production server is ready to be used.
+    Note: when Vault process is stopped/closed, Vault will be sealed again.
-6. Configure the Vault client to talk to your server:
+6. Configure Vault client to talk to your server:
     ```bash
     export VAULT_ADDR='http://127.0.0.1:8200'
     ```